sa-w/cheap-stocks-inc/README.md

 <h3 id="development"><b>Development</b></h3>
 <hr>
 <p>
-NodeJs was used for the backend
+NodeJs was used for the backend.
 Modules used include the following
 <ol>
 <li> Nodemon - Automatically restarts the NodeJs serever</li>